 ABOUT Creative and Performing Arts Center Inc.

-CAPAC'S mission statement - Founded in 2002, the Creative and Performing Arts Center (CAPAC) is the premier non-profit performing arts institution in Northern Virginia.
-As an organization devoted to its mission of increasing arts appreciation and cultural awareness in the Washington, D.C metropolitan area, CAPAC develops extraordinary theatrical productions that emphasize the rich cultural and ethnic traditions of people of color.
-CAPAC provides creative expression opportunities for diverse people of all age groups through acting, singing, dancing, creative writing and community engagement to cultivate the next generation of theatre professionals, artists and audiences.
+CAPAC'S mission statement - CAPAC is devoted to increasing arts appreciation and cultural awareness in the Washington, D.C. metropolitan area.
+CAPAC develops extraordinary theatrical productions that emphasize the rich cultural and ethnic traditions of people of color.
+CAPAC provides creative expression opportunities for diverse people of all age groups through acting, singing, dancing creative writing and community engagement to cultivate the next generation of theater professionals, artists and audiences.

 From left to right starting in the front: Desirea Moore-Mitchell, Loretta Freeman, Denise M. McPhail, Vernell Lewis, Sheila Anderson, Dana Hill, Evelyn Kershaw, Tommy Johnson, William "Bill" Reeder, Gerry Griffin, Catrina Stroman and Deidre Crawford.
 Not Pictured: Crystal Arful-Addoh, Tyrell Lashley and Harriet Parker